Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

 Apart from specifying the solution concept~${\mathcal S}$, we must also determine how to choose in each round a maximum $\ell$-cycle packing~${\mathcal C}$ (optimal solution) of the corresponding compatibility graph~$G$.
-We will choose~${\mathcal C}$, such that the vector $s({\mathcal C})$, with entries $s_p({\mathcal C})$, is {\it closest} to the target allocation~$x$ for the round under consideration.
+We will choose~${\mathcal C}$, such that the vector $s({\mathcal C})$, with {number of kidney transplants} entries $s_p({\mathcal C})$, is {\it closest} to the target allocation~$x$ for the round under consideration. {To ensure \emph{(long-term) stability} of an IKEP, we aim to make an IKEP {\it balanced}, that is, in each round the goal is to find optimal cycle packings that are close to the target allocations, yielding consistently low (ideally zero) credit values.}